yt-project/yt/doc/source/installing.rst

 * ``yt-2.x`` -- The latest stable release of yt-2.x

 You can check which version of yt you have installed by invoking ``yt version`` at the command line.
-If encounter problems, see :ref:`update-errors`.
+If you encounter problems, see :ref:`update-errors`.

 If You Installed yt Using from Source or Using pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^